Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 Physically, in the ATN model, the tensions $\uptau_{ij}$ are set intrinsically by motor molecule concentration.
-By contrast, the isogonal potential is determined by passive bulk elasticity, encoded in the constitutive equation of state $P(\upa)$ that relates pressure $\upp$ to cell area $\upa$ (we emphasize that the link $\upp_i=\uplambda_i^{-1}$ between pressure and conformal factor is not, in itself, a constitutive equation).
-For instance, if cells are incompressible, $\upa_i=\upa_0$ everywhere.
+By contrast, the isogonal potential is determined by cell compressibility, encoded in the constitutive equation of state $p_i = P(\upa_i)$ that relates pressure $\upp_i$ to cell area $\upa_i$ (we emphasize that the relation $\upp_i=\uplambda_i^{-1}$ between pressure and conformal factor is not a constitutive equation but a consequence of the Young--Laplace law).
+A limit case is cell incompressibility where the areas $\upa_i$ are fixed, for example, to $\upa_i=a_0$ for all cells $i$.
 These $C$ constraints can be fulfilled by the $C$ isogonal potentials $\uptheta_i$.
-More generally, for an arbitrary equation of state, the requirement $\upp_i = \upp(\upa_i)$ selects the physical state(s) among all MWPTs for a given tension triangulation.
+More generally, for an arbitrary equation of state, the requirement $\upp_i = P(\upa_i)$, together with the boundary conditions, selects the physical state among all MWPTs for a given tension triangulation.
+The exact set of equations that must be solved, Eq.~\eqref{eq:MWPT-combined}, will be explained below in the more general setting of non-planar tension triangulations.

 If, on the other hand, individual cells are fully compressible, the isogonal mode is an unconstrained soft mode, the case studied in Ref.~\cite{Noll.etal2017}.
 (A global, constant pressure is instead provided through a total area constraint.).
 In the fully compressible case, conformal deformations are not possible.
 Eq.~\eqref{eq:p_from_rho} prescribes how pressures must change under conformal maps to maintain force balance.
 To generate this pressure, cells must have a non-vanishing compressibility.